-Empowerment: What is it, and how does it relate to leadership?
-The concept of empowerment, especially in organizations, we use widely today, mainly when discussing cooperation, growth, development, and organizational leadership.
+The concept of leadership empowerment, especially in organizations, is widely used today, mainly when discussing cooperation, growth, development, and organizational leadership.

-When we hear or read about empowerment, the first thing we think of is autonomy.
-However, is this the meaning of empowerment?
+When we hear or read about empowerment, our mind goes automatically to autonomy.
+However, what is the real meaning of empowerment in leadership?

-In this article, you will learn what empowerment is and how it relates to leadership to begin the path that will lead you to become an outstanding leader.
+In this article, you will learn what it is and how it relates to leadership.

 - The process by which people strengthen their capacities, confidence, vision, and leadership as part of a social group promotes positive changes in the situations in which they live.